LBCamden/lbcamden-frontend/README.md

 ```

 ### How to run the test suite
 LBCamden Frontend includes a suite of tests for all components (using [Vitest](https://vitest.dev/)).
-As part of extending or customising LBCamden Frontend it is required that additional tests are include where appropriate.
+As part of extending or customising LBCamden Frontend it is required that additional tests are included where appropriate.

 As well as component specific tests, each component is tested for WCAG 2.2 AA compliance using a Vitest implementation of [Axe](https://github.com/dequelabs/axe-core).